aforward9600/pokemonpalette/README.md

 #Hack-Induced Bugfixes & Adjustments in this version:
 -----------
-- buyable moon stones moved to the 3f dept store vendor so they can only be purchased post-game
+- wrong level-up moves caused by move relearner
+- Move relearner removed until it can be fixed

 #Bugfixes:
 -----------